Back to Resource Hub

 • Your driving test

 Each of these makes up the learning to drive journey, and each one takes time.
-Even if you only need a handful of lessons, you need to account for potentially long wait times for either the driving test or theory test.
+Even if you only need a handful of lessons, you need to account for potentially long wait times for either the driving test or the theory test.
 You may also pick up the practical driving element very quickly, but take time to pick up your theory and hazard perception skills.

 How Many Hours Does It Take To Learn To Drive?